jamescurran/TimeRange/readme.md

 ﻿## TimeRange - a TimeSpan alternative.
+### Syntax:

+            DateTime endTime = startTime + TimeRange.OneMonth*3;
+		// or
+		ExtendAccount(expirationDate, TimeRange.OneYear * 2);

+TimeRange can be used in places where a TimeSpan cannot -- places where the range is given as a number of months or years, but not necessarily a number of days.

+### Background:
 Today I wrote a class to build a report.
 It has a method to retrieve data over a given range of dates.
 Sometimes it will one day, other times, three months or a year.
 I wanted to paramterize that, but that wasn't as easy as it seems.
 Now, I could give start and end dates, but that seemed a bit shaky.
 The function